 - Comfortable nights in carefully chosen boutique hotels.

 - Safety and comfort come first, with our versatile and reliable local guides adapting to your pace and fitness level.

 - From May to October.

 · 6 lunches (picnic or in a traditional restaurant)

 · 6 days cycling

 · Daily route extensions for more biking

-· bike rental: Marin or Trek hybrid bike with panniers (male frame)
+· bike rental: E-bike or Marin / Trek hybrid bike with panniers (male frame)